 (Listed alphabetically by city.)

 Bremerton Rodeo Drive-In.
 Open on Friday, Saturday and Sunday mid-March through the end of September…or so.
 Open 7 days a week from mid-May until Labor Day Weekend.
 Closed on July 4.
-Tickets: $9.75 for Adults, $6.75 for ages 12 and under, and Seniors 55+.
+Snack bar is open and online ordering in advance is available.
+General admission: $10 per person.
 Great value for a double feature.
 More info: http://www.rodeodrivein.com/.
-Covid-19 update: open, takeout snack bar open–request a pager to wait for your order at a distance.
-Restrooms open.
-Social distancing encouraged whenever you are outside of your car.

 Port Townsend Wheel-In (62 mi NW of Seattle via ferry, 85 mi N of Tacoma.
 Opens in April.
 Wednesday-Sunday.
 Snack bar is open and protocols provided upon arrival.
 Phase 2 admission: $15/carload; reservations required and available online.
 More info: http://www.ptwheelinmotormovie.com/.

 Shelton Skyline Theater (76 mi SW of Seattle, 46 mi SW of Tacoma).
 Opens in March.
 Rain or shine.
 Open at 7pm, show at dusk.
 Most of the revenue for the Skyline comes from our concessions–please, no outside food or drink.
 It gets cold once the sun goes down, even in the summer time, so bring your own or buy Skyline blankets and sweatshirts in the snack bar.
-Tickets: General (12+): $8, Child (6-11): $3, Ages 5 and under are FREE.
+Phase 2 admission: $5.00 online reservation PER VEHICLE, not per person; reserve your spot online.
 Card transactions have $0.50 transaction fee.
 More info: http://skylinedrive-in.com/.
-Covid-19 update: They will be open in 2020 later than expected–date TBA.

 FREE is certainly the best discount movies you can get.
 Some libraries occasionally show free family or teen movies at branches throughout Puget Sound (no library card required).
 For library card holders, all local libraries offer a collection of free movies in every genre for checkout; some libraries also offer streaming.
 Getting a library card is free; so visit your nearest branch and sign up.

 - Seattle Public Libraries: search the Calendar for “movie” to get a list of upcoming films at branch libraries in Seattle that anyone can attend.
 If you have a Seattle library card, you can also checkout movies on DVD from their collection.